iamjsk10/YT_Music_to_Spotify/README.txt

 4) Get the Client ID and Secret code and add them to a dotenv file
 5) Change the placeholders for playlist URL and name for spotify playlist with the apt ones

-Limitations
-1) Video title which have name of artist or any other word(s) except those present in the title can't be added